-- 7. The Court had a surplus of income over expenditure of €3.3 million in 2009, and total expenditure represented some 92 per cent of the approved appropriations.
-Other key points to note are: - (a) Assessed contributions increased by \in 5.8 million to fund the continued growth of the Court, where four trial proceedings are now underway; - (b) Total outstanding assessed contributions as at 31 December 2009 were €1.09 million of which €0.33 million related to prior years.
-The Court collected 99.2 per cent of assessed contributions, and this continues to reflect the efficiency of the Court's finance department in collecting contributions; - (d) There was a significant decline in interest income, which was €3.3 million lower than in 2008, reflecting low interest rates offered by commercial banks; and - (e) Expenditure increased significantly from €84.9 million to €96.2 million primarily as a result of the Court's increased trial and investigation activity.
-Approved expenditure on the permanent premises project has also been charged against appropriations, totalling €1.3 million in 2009.
+7. The Court had a surplus of income over expenditure of 3.3 million in 2009, and total expenditure represented some 92 percent of the approved appropriations.
+Other key points to note are:

+(a) Assessed contributions increased by \in 5.8 million to fund the continued growth of the Court, where four trial proceedings are now underway;

+(b) Total outstanding assessed contributions as at 31 December 2009 were e1.09 million of which e0.33 million related to prior years.
+The Court collected 99.2 percent of assessed contributions, and this continues to reflect the efficiency of the Court's finance department in collecting contributions;

+(c) Voluntary contributions increased by 0.44 million as a result of increased fund raising activities;

+(d) There was a significant decline in interest income, which was €3.3 million lower than in 2008, reflecting low interest rates offered by commercial banks; and

+(e) Expenditure increased significantly from 64.9 million to 66.2 million primarily as a result of the Court's increased trial and investigation activity.
+Approved expenditure on the permanent premises project has also been charged against appropriations, totalling 61.3 million in 2009.